SArpnt/bytebeat-composer/README.md

 	4. inflateRaw to string with zlib or pako (not sure quite how zlib works in this case, pako is preferable)
 	5. parse with JSON
 - links prefixed with `#v4` have essentially the same process. the only differences are the prefix and the absence of base64 padding.

+## license

+note that the license has changed from MIT to AGPL, the different versions have the licenses they came with.

+if the agpl isn't clear enough, putting the website in an iframe doesn't require you to use AGPL for the website it's in. if you were to modify the website AND put it online, then you would have to make it AGPL.